Soundwalk

 Reed Canyon

 This walk takes place on a drizzly leap year day—February 29th—of this past year.
 Winter and Spring are perhaps my favorite seasons here.
 Waterfowl motor around.
 Mallards, Buffleheads, Hooded Mergansers, Wigeon, Gadwall, and Canada Geese are all common visitors.
 Huge flocks of geese sometimes wheel overhead, attracted to the all-you-can-eat lawn buffet the campus provides just over the canyon rim.
-Songbirds sound so sweet here in this intimate and reverberant canyon, that you can easily forget that there’s a city all around you.
+Songbirds sound so sweet here in this intimate and reverberant canyon; you can easily forget that there’s a city all around you.

 A Rainy Reed Canyon Photoset